gitshreevatsa/Voting-dapp/README.md

 ```bash
 npx hardhat ignition deploy ./ignition/modules/RegistrationContract.ts --network nil
 ```
 - Now lets deploy the `Voting Contract`, if you would like to change the candidateIds then you can change it in the `candidateIds` array(the contract currently accepts only `uint256` for candidateIds) of the file `./niljs/deployVotingContract.ts`.
-To deploy the `VotingContract` using `niljs`, run the following command:
+Also dn't forget to add your `RPC URL` in the placeholder of the same file.
+To deploy the `VotingContract` using `niljs`, then run the following command:
 ```bash
 bun run ./niljs/deployVotingContract.ts
 ```

 ## Interaction
 Now as the contracts are deployed, we need to register a voter.
-To register a voter, run the following command:
+Before that, add your `RPC` as well as the `Registration Contract` address in the respective placeholders of the file `niljs/callRegistrationContract.ts`.
+Then register a voter, run the following command:
 ```bash
 bun run ./niljs/callRegistrationContract.ts
 ```

 After registering the voter, take the `private key` and `wallet address` that is logged in the console and add it in the respective placeholders of the `/niljs/callVotingContract.ts` file.
 We do this because, we want the registered voter of  the previous step to be calling the `castVote` function for casting a vote.
 If you want to change the candidateId you can do so by changing the `args` parameter inside the variable `sendingVote`.
+Attest the `private key`, `wallet address`, `RPC URL` and the `voting contract` address as specified in the placeholders of the file.

 Now to cast a vote, run the following command:
 ```bash